-Now we've made this specific, we've given our brain a concrete question to answer, instead of letting it float up there in our minds.
+Now that we've made this specific, we've given our brain a concrete question to answer instead of letting it float up in our minds.
 We didn't ask "what is the character's backstory?" — we specified it as being the backstory of his relationship with the brother because that's what I wanted to focus on right now.

 You can also guide your brainstorming through a similar method.
 Instead of questions, you could start with a list of 'what-if' scenarios.
-This is a really helpful tactic if you're just starting out with an idea and you just have the very beginnings of a concept.
+This is a helpful tactic if you're just starting out with an idea and you just have the beginning of a concept.
 Take that concept and write as many what-ifs from it as possible.

 The idea is to take everything floating around in your brain (that you haven't already written down ) and put it on the page.
 Write down every possibility you can think of.

 Set a timer for 20 minutes and start writing.
 Don't wait for the best option to strike you: go for quantity over quality.
 Our brains can get kind of stuck when we're waiting for the perfect option, so force yourself to come up with as many answers as you can in the timeframe.
 Oftentimes, this is what your brain needs in order to come up with the right solution.
 When the timer goes off, go back and evaluate the ideas.